atxwang/atxwang.github.io/_posts/2026/never lose jope.md

 ** Why you should stop wanting to kill yourself**
 -
-there are very many good reasons to not kill yourself that you have already probably considered if you want to kill yourself.
+there are very many good reasons to not kill yourself that you have already probably considered if you want to kill yourself. however, they bear repeating, so i list them here:

+-
+-

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzMzc1MDc2NzUsLTE0NTkwMjEyNjgsND
-cyMTU1Nzg0LC03MTE0MjE1MDgsLTIwMzM1OTEyNiwtODEyMzQ3
-OTgyLDEyNzI0OTc5ODQsLTIxMzcwODk1NjgsNzA0MDc5ODk3LC
-00MjE3MjQ2MDFdfQ==
+eyJoaXN0b3J5IjpbMTMzNTQzNTc1MSwtMTQ1OTAyMTI2OCw0Nz
+IxNTU3ODQsLTcxMTQyMTUwOCwtMjAzMzU5MTI2LC04MTIzNDc5
+ODIsMTI3MjQ5Nzk4NCwtMjEzNzA4OTU2OCw3MDQwNzk4OTcsLT
+QyMTcyNDYwMV19
 -->